Mshohid/Foundation/README.md

 # Spooky.py

 As part of the AWS re/Start programme I had studied Python.
 After a lesson covering if statements, lists, and loops, my instructor gave me 30 minutes to design a programme using those concepts.
-I came up with this story/whats-behind-the-door type game.
+I came up with this story/whats-behind-the-door type game

+# Users.py
+Recently I was challenged to make a program which emulates the process of creating and storing usernames in an app.
+Furthermore, the case the names are in should be insensitive and if the username was taken it should explain that another username should be created.

 # Banarama.py